 I'm a huge fan of a wedding with a view.
 And I have a special place in my heart for the Black Mountains.
 Running along the very western edge of Herefordshire, a series of deep, dramatic valleys spoon the steep escarpments of the outer ridges of the Brecon Beacons...

-What sort of things do you think you might ask a celebrant to get a feel for who they are and what they’re about?… Perhaps what they love most about their job, or some of their wedding highlights?
-Perhaps you’d go deep and ask them what they’ve learnt about life and...
+What sort of things should you ask a celebrant to get a feel for who they are and what they’re about?… Perhaps what they love most about their job, or some of their wedding highlights?
+Perhaps you’d go deep and ask them what they’ve learnt about life and love from...